mstpzg/cennik_sangraf/README.md

 # cennik_sangraf
-My C++ calc application
+My C++ calc application.
 Functional app for digital printing companies and more.
 You can add and modify prices, customers, materials and then make calculations.